MaxAKAgluck/SuperSpam-Room-WriteUp/README.md

 <img width="335" height="860" alt="image" src="https://github.com/user-attachments/assets/754b7157-354f-42c4-87d7-b8405edfc936" />

-I don't know why but the page lagged really hard and got stuck after I clicked "log in" but after reloading (ctrl+f5) we now have access to CMS, which means where must be a place to upload a php shell (like the CVE told us).
+I don't know why but the page lagged really hard and got stuck after I clicked "log in" but after reloading (`ctrl+f5`) we now have access to CMS, which means there must be a place to upload a php shell (like the CVE told us).

 I went to system and settings and saw the option for allowed file types so I modified it to include php.
 Next, go to Files and click on Upload File: